markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ls
 ```

-Of course, everything we've done up to this point could also be accomplished with mouse clicks and context (right-click) menus.
-However, you'll find that, once you're used to it, the command line allows you to work much faster.
-Plus, it'll make you feel really cool.
+Everything we've done up to this point could also be accomplished by using mouse clicks and context (right-click) menus.
+But once you're used to it, you'll find that the command line allows you to work much faster.
+Plus it'll make you feel really cool.

-The following table recaps what we've learned:
+The following table recaps the commands we just learned:

 |Command    |Operation              |
 |-----------|-----------------------|